Users with create/edit user permissions can escalate to admin

 fixes #2630 - restrict assignment of roles to those a user has (CVE-2013-2113)

 (cherry picked from commit bae665de387d63f93740670ec2542db90084d0eb)

-#2 Updated by Dominic Cleal almost 4 years ago
+#2 Updated by Dominic Cleal about 4 years ago

 Patches have been committed to develop and 1.2-stable branches.
 Foreman 1.2.0-RC2 will contain a fix.